fdavies93/daily-notes.nvim/README.md

 { "fdavies93/daily-notes.nvim", opts = {} }
 ```

-Note that this plugin is only tested on Linux for now.
-It should work on other
+Note that this plugin is only tested on my personal Arch Linux for now.
+It
-UNIX systems (i.e. WSL, MacOS, BSD), but this isn't guaranteed.
-Windows probably
+_should_ work on other UNIX systems (i.e. WSL, MacOS, BSD), but this isn't
-won't work due to differences in file and date handling.
+guaranteed.
+Windows probably won't work due to differences in file and date
+handling.

 ## Configuration